Frequently Ask Questions

 What Is The Timetable For Proposals And Decisions?

-- In February of calender year, details of the universities' participation are finalized, and promotion on campus by school officials.
-The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline (1st March – 30th June).
+- In February of calendar year, details of the universities' participation are finalized, and promotion on campus by school officials.
+The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline 15th June.

 - Only short listed projects will be called for pitching presentation in judging session.

-- Grant payments to the project owners will be made shortly after all agreements have been received by the Khind Starfish Foundation by 30th July.
+- Grant payments to the project owners will be made after all agreements have been received by the Khind Starfish Foundation.

-- Final reports due to Khind Starfish Foundation office by 15th Dec.
+- Final reports submission deadline on 15th Dec.

-- All project owners will need to present their work in a mini exhibition organize by the Foundation at end of the year after completion of the project.
+- All project owners will need to present their work in Final Exhibition and Presentation organize by the Foundation at end of the year after completion of the project.

 What Is Required For Each Project’s Final Report?